gitsnik/slae-431/README.md

 The majority of the code here is actually version controlled in my private SVN repository and exported into github when it is complete.

+All code in this repository is free for use providing attribution to the original author is given.
+Pick your Creative Commons License.